dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-opt-out-of-file-dialog-box-automatic-upgrade.md

 ---
 title: "How To: Opt Out of File Dialog Box Automatic Upgrade"
-description: Learn how to opt out of a file dialog box automatic upgrade in Windows Forms in this 1-step procedure. ms.date: "03/30/2017"
+description: Learn how to opt out of a file dialog box, automatic upgrade in Windows Forms in this 1-step procedure. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "OpenFileDialog [Windows Forms], opt out of automatic upgrade"